 Paul Darby joined Ulster University in 2002 having previously held a lectureship at Liverpool Hope University.
-He graduated from Ulster with a BA Hons in Sport, Exercise and Leisure in 1994 and was awarded his PhD from the same institution in 1997.
+He was awarded his PhD from Ulster University in 1997.
 He is currently reader in the sociology of sport and leads the Centre for Sport in Society at the university.

 His teaching and research interests lie in the social sciences and history of sport.
 Alongside almost 90 articles in peer reviewed journals and edited collections, he is author of two research monographs: Gaelic Games, Nationalism and the Irish Diaspora in the United States and Africa, Football and FIFA: Politics, Colonialism and Resistance; and has co-edited two collections on sport and the worldwide Irish diaspora and football related disasters.
 He is currently working on a co-authored monograph on African transnational football migration and football to be published by Manchester University Press in late 2019.